TABLE OF CONTENTS

-A business debt schedule is a table that lists your debts—such as leases, loans and contracts—according to order of maturity.
-Maintaining a debt schedule allows you to make more informed decisions about how to plan for and execute business growth, payment strategies and handle any other unexpected costs.
+A business debt schedule is a table that lists your debts — such as leases, loans and contracts — according to the order of maturity.
+Maintaining a debt schedule allows you to make more informed decisions about planning for and executing business growth, payment strategies and handling any other unexpected costs.

 These straightforward schedules exhibit how easy it is to keep tabs on your business’s debts.
-Let’s dig a little deeper into what is a debt schedule, how they function and how to make your own debt schedule.
+Let’s dig a little deeper into what is a debt schedule, how they function and how to make a debt schedule.

 What Is a Business Debt Schedule?